ltalirz/moodle-qformat_qtex/qtex/README.txt

 written in QuestionTeX directly into Moodle (as well as the export from Moodle to QuestionTeX).

-This plugin has been written in the LEMUREN project at ETH Zurich.
+This plugin has been written in the LEMUREN project at the department of mathematics of ETH Zurich.
 For further information contact nemesis@math.ethz.ch